chocolateboy/uncommonjs/README.md

 as userscripts when no other option is available.
 It shouldn't be used in situations or environments where sane solutions are available.

-## Caveats

-- `require` is defined but not supported (it throws an exception): check the required modules to ensure they don't use it
-- `__filename` and `__dirname` are not supported
-- pin the versions of the required modules to avoid being caught out if they update their dependencies
-- load UMD bundles **before** this shim, otherwise it will mislead them into thinking it's a real CommonJS environment

 # GLOBALS

 When this shim is loaded, the following variables are defined if they're not